terraform-aws-modules/terraform-aws-ecs/examples/express-service/README.md

-# ECS Clusters w/ Fargate
+# ECS Express Service

 Configuration in this directory creates:

-- ECS cluster using Fargate (on-demand and spot) capacity providers
+- ECS Express Service with necessary IAM roles and permissions
-- Example ECS service that utilizes
-  - AWS Firelens using FluentBit sidecar container definition
-  - Service connect configuration
-  - Load balancer target group attachment
-  - Security group for access to the example service

 ## Usage